Krishnav1/fin-path-insight/README.md

 This setup is designed to keep costs at zero for up to 500 users by utilizing free tiers:

-- **Vercel Hobby Plan**: Free for personal projects
+- **Netlify Free Plan**: Free for personal projects
+- **Supabase Free Tier**: Up to 500MB database storage and 2GB bandwidth
 - **Pinecone Free Tier**: 1 index, 100K vectors
 - **Google Gemini Free Tier**: Limited monthly usage
 - **Alpha Vantage Free Tier**: 5 API calls per minute

-For higher usage, consider upgrading to paid plans which would cost approximately $50/month for all services combined.
+For higher usage, consider upgrading to paid plans which would cost approximately $50-70/month for all services combined.

 ## What technologies are used for this project?